paulburton0/nodegallery/README.md

                                  }
                      }
   ```
+  Note the leading slash in each directory name.
+Without it, the permissions will not be propoerly enforced.

-  Note that access controls are only directory-based.
+  Also note that access controls are only directory-based.
 To grant a user full access to all directories, use the following:

   ```